ivangfr/spring-cloud-stream-solace-pubsub/README.md

 ## Shutdown

-- To stop applications, go to the terminals where they are running and press `Ctrl+C`
+- To stop applications, go to the terminals where they are running and press `Ctrl+C`;
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-solace-pubsub` root folder, run the following command
+- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-solace-pubsub` root folder, run the following command:
   ```
   docker compose down -v
   ```